TishShaw/simplychat-frontend/README.md

 ### User Stories

-   - I want to add to cart from the product page,
+   - As a user, I want to add to cart from the product page so I can eventually purchase my favorite makeup products.
-   - I want to checkout with paypal or debit/credit.
+   - As a user, I want to view all products on one page so I can see all the store offers.
-   - I want to adjust the product quantity in the cart.
+   - As a user, I want to write reviews on different items so other users can see my experience with a product.
-   - I want to save my favorite products.
+   - As a user, I want to be able to add, update, and delete my reviews.